qwert8998/1-month-vibe-coding/README.md

 ## Plan
 - Week1: Set up the environment
-- Week2: Practice the prompt and validate outcomes
+- Week2: Practice Plan, Ask, Agent modes, utilize the prompt, and validate outcomes
 - Week3: Build the project using AI
 - Week4: Add tests and refactor the system
 - Week5: Polish and document everything